Understanding Mesothelioma Prognosis

 Doctors determine prognosis by evaluating a combination of factors: the stage of the cancer at diagnosis (how far it has spread), the cell type (histology) of the tumor, the patient's age and overall physical condition (known as performance status), the location of the tumor (pleural, peritoneal, or other), and the patient's response to initial treatment.
 No two mesothelioma cases are identical, and a prognosis based on population-level statistics may not accurately predict any individual patient's outcome.

+For the latest national survival figures, visit our mesothelioma statistics and data page.
 It is important to understand that survival statistics are based on data collected from patients diagnosed in previous years.
 They do not fully reflect the impact of newer treatments — particularly immunotherapy combinations approved since 2020 — that are already improving outcomes for many patients.
 A prognosis given today may be more favorable than what historical data alone would suggest.

 Prognosis Is Not a Prediction